Liz Truss: From anti-Thatcher demos to heir to Iron Lady’s throne

 Her choice of Russian hat on a visit to Moscow in February emulated that of Mrs Thatcher’s three decades earlier, while a leadership debate outfit also bore uncanny similarities.

-And she has sought to portray herself as her tax-cutting heir during the fight for No 10, though Rishi Sunak has sought to claim the same mantle with his very different approach.
+And she has sought to portray herself as her tax-cutting heir during the fight for No 10, though Mr Sunak has sought to claim the same mantle with his very different approach.

-Ms Truss has set the stage, but it is now in the hands of Tory MPs, and then party members, to decide whether she will tread the boards as Prime Minister.
+Ms Truss has set the stage, but it is now in the hands of party members to decide whether she will tread the boards as prime minister.